mateuskoOAMDG/fotopletysmogram/README.md

 To run the program for data collection and visualization on a PC, it is necessary to have Python (v3.10) and the pyserial library (v3.5) installed.

+## New version ##
+Version 1
+New version of the program for displaying the photoplethysmogram *MeraniePulzuSrdca (1.2.2).py* only works with Raspberry Pi firmware *PicoFotopletysmogram_V1.ino*
+Features:
+- automatic port search and connection of the program to the sensor
+- elimination of program freezing problems